Fuel security in New Zealand

 Liquid fuels like petrol, diesel and jet fuel are essential for industry, business, and New Zealanders’ day-to-day activities.
 The Government regularly commissions reviews of the fuel system to ensure we remain aware of any risks and can improve the security of our national engine fuel supply, for as long as it remains critical to our economy and wellbeing.

-Although the likelihood is very low, a significant disruption to our fuel supply would affect all sectors and come at considerable cost to the economy.
-It could result in fuel shortages or price hikes.
+Although the likelihood is very low, a significant disruption to our fuel supply would affect all sectors and could cost the economy hundreds of millions to billions of dollars.
+It could also result in fuel shortages or price hikes.
 It’s critical the Government has clear oversight of risks and our fuel supply, and there is a contingency supply of fuel reserves onshore.